+Figure 1.
+Map of the study area in Ahilyanagar District, Maharashtra, India: (A) India; (B) Maharashtra State; (C) Ahilyanagar District.

 The present work was carried out in the Ahilyanagar district, (M.S.).
 The different regions of the GIT were studied to collect and separate the visible parasites in petri dishes according to predilection sites.
 The host's gastrointestinal tract was opened longitudinally with forceps, dissected, and parasites were collected from the intestine and preserved in 4% formaldehyde.
 Parasite counts and slides were prepared using the staining and mounting process.
 Scanning Electron Microscopy parasites by (Dey et.al, 1989; Roy & Tandon, 1991).
 Drawing with Camera Lucida was made having measurement in millimeters.
 Parasite diagnosis was done by standard methods identification of the cestode parasites as per key (Soulsby, 1982; Cable, 1957; Belghyti, 1994) and Parasites were identified based on helminthological keys described by Yamaguti (1959, 1961), (Khalil et.al, 1994) and (Anderson et. al, 1974) under a light microscope.
 To assess infection prevalence, the presence of Raillietina (R) fuhrmanni was examined each week of each month for a consecutive year-long study period from June 2020 to May 2021.
 The prevalence of infection and mean intensity were calculated from the recorded data with the help of the following formulas on the basis of the percentage of incidence (Prevalence) of infection by using the following formula.
 (Bush et. al, 1997).

 Total number of hosts examined